Introduction

 Natural vs. Artificial Lighting

-For beginners, natural light is often the most accessible and easiest to work with.
-The best natural light occurs during the “golden hours”—right after sunrise or just before sunset when the light is soft and diffused.
-Set your product near a large window that allows ample indirect sunlight.
-Avoid direct sunlight, as it can create harsh shadows and overly bright spots on your product.
+Natural light is in lots of ways the most accessible and easiest to use of light sources.
+During the “golden hours” of the day–the moment after sunrise and just before sunset—the natural light is soft and diffused.
+Position your product near a large window that gets indirect sunlight.
+Try to avoid direct sunlight; the light will leave harsh shadows and too-bright spots on your product.

 Light Positioning